cjdrake/boolexpr/doc/source/quickstart.rst

-BoolExpr purposefully does not automatically simplify these expressions by default, but you can use the ``simplify`` method to get the more obvious output.
+BoolExpr purposefully does not automatically simplify these expressions by default, but you can use the :meth:`simplify <boolexpr.BoolExpr.simplify>` method to get the more obvious output.

 .. code-block:: pycon